 Lead testing in schools has been in the news and there are reports about the "School Rule".
 This rule was adopted by the State Board of Health for schools served by a public water system.
 Schools that are served by their own water system, such as Mary M Knight, must comply with the federal Lead and Copper Rule of taking five (5) samples every three (3) years just like any city or neighborhood water system.
-The most current lead and copper results we have are from 2019, deep and is located NE of the secondary school building.
-The well serves the secondary school, primary school, and shop.
+The most current lead and copper results we have are from 2022.